 38 species of local native frogs have been recorded:

-• 20 species of ground frogs which are unique to Australia and Papua New Guinea.
+- 20 species of ground frogs that are unique to Australia and Papua New Guinea including the wallum froglet and the giant barred frog.

 Fish, sharks & rays

-• sharks and rays that have been recorded include eagle rays, blind sharks, wobbegongs and common stingrays.
+- sharks and rays including eagle rays, blind sharks, wobbegongs and common stingrays.

 Invertebrates (animals without backbones)